French Language Studies at Institut Catholique Available Sessions

 - $95 Online Application Fee

-Language courses meet for 100-252 contact hours/6-16 credits; elective courses meet for 45 contact hours/3 credits.
+Language courses meet for 201-252 contact hours/13-16 credits; elective courses meet for 50 contact hours/3 credits.
 You may earn 16 credits (up to 252 contact hours) per semester and 32 credits (up to 504 contact hours) per academic year.
 You have the option to add contact hours to your program (extra fee will apply).

-Language course schedules vary based on contact hours; for example, 10-credit courses meet 3 days a week and 6-credit courses meet 2 days a week.
-Elective courses meet once a week.
+Language course schedules vary based on contact hours, elective courses meet once a week.
 Classes may be held in the morning or afternoon, Monday-Friday.

-You will take an online language placement exam before you leave for Paris; once you're on-site, you will take a follow-up oral placement exam.
+Prior to departure you will take an online language placement exam and select your courses.
 You will be enrolled into courses based on their availability and the result of your placement exams.
 It is in your best interest to have multiple alternative courses approved by your home university prior to your departure due to course availabilities.
 To ensure that you receive credit for the language level into which you place, have your home school pre-approve courses at several levels before you leave for France.
-Please consult with your academic advisor at your home university on credit pre-approval guidelines.
+Please consult with your academic advisor at your home university on credit pre-approval guideline.